-The Property to be acquired is from an unrelated third-party (the "Seller") by the Company for a purchase price, including the Acquisition Fee for \$1,075,000.
-The purchase price will be paid with cash and proceeds from a construction loan of \$2,400,000.
-The construction loan is for the development of the Project, and includes a reserve for interest and construction of all improvements to the Property.
+The Property is being acquired from a related third-party (the "Seller") by the Company for a purchase price of Seven Hundred Seventy-Five Thousand Dollars (775,000) or approximately \$7,750 per unit.
+The purchase price will be paid with cash and an existing loan of approximately \$455,000.
+New construction and/or land loans for development of the Project, which may include a reserve for interest and construction of any improvements, will be secured as appropriate.

-The Property is being sold with complete and detailed construction plans currently being reviewed for approval by city of Phoenix for the construction of all planned improvements.
-This means the Seller is conditionally representing the condition of the Property is suitability for the Company's planned development.
-Irrespective of such, there still remains a risk the Company will not be able to consummate its planned development.
+The Property was sold "AS IS".
+This means that the Seller did not made any representation or warranties regarding the condition of the Property or its suitability for the Company's planned development and therefore the risk that the Company will not be able to consummate its planned development lies with the Company.